hallonmunken/duq_richpresence/README.md

 Firstly, [download](https://github.com/duqaqon/FiveM-Discord-Rich-Presence/releases/tag/v1.0) this repo as a zip file.
 Un-extract the .zip file using WinRAR or an another extractor.

-Second, put the folder in your server resources folder.
+Second, put the downloaded folder in your server resources folder.

 Third, go to **fxmanifest.lua** and change the manifest version to your server manifest version.